IanOberle/Challenge-Projects/README.md

 (4/9/2019) Added all current projects (completed and attempted) from Open Katiss.\
 Next Task: Go through files and add in comments.
 Codes are relatively small and fairly easy to navigate, but for the sake of standards, I'm going to add comments.

+(4/11/2019) Added more projects that I completed on the specified date.